BrianWalters/Blackjack/README.md

 ## How do I use this?

 The `source` directory contains the good stuff.
 Use Stylus's `@import` to pull in `blackjack.styl` to your project.
-Open it and comment out the parts you don't want, then you're good to go!
+Blackjack is built to never output any CSS unless one of its mixins or placeholder classes is invoked.

 ## What API is exposed